gcallah/BookReviews/mitchell.md

 As he puts it: "The thesis of this book is simple: democracy without private property is fundamentally unstable and will not survive."
 (14) On this point, I wish Mitchell had addressed Plato's case that democracy, even with private property, is fundamentally unstable.
+(Or, to cite a more recent political theorist, the Nigerian musician and activist, Fela Kuti, called democracy a "demonstration of crazy.")
-Perhaps he has a good answer to Plato here, but if so, it is missing from this work.
+Perhaps he has a good answer
+to Plato and Kuti here, but if so, it is missing from this work.